Police Say A Road Rage Incident Led To The Death Of A Muslim Teenager In Virginia

 "That's when he got out of his car with a bat and hit [Nabra] over the head," Abdelmuid said.

-The girls were all wearing traditional Muslim clothing called abayas and "definitely stood out," she added.
+The girls were all wearing traditional Muslim clothing, called abayas, and "definitely stood out," she added.

 Ibrahim said that she and others were at the mosque waiting for news of Hassanen after she was reported missing.

 "We just kept waiting and waiting for good news," Ibrahim said.
 "We heard a scream from [Nabra's] mom.
 That's when everyone rushed in to the mosque and the news [of Nabra's death] was delivered.
-And everyone just started collectively crying," she said.
+And everyone just started collectively crying."

 Ibrahim described Hassanen as a "very funny" girl who was "dedicated to her school work."

 "She had the best jokes.
 She was also a very good dancer and had good fashion taste," Ibrahim said.
-"We would go to the playground in our neighborhood and talk and talk for hours," she said.
+"We would go to the playground in our neighborhood and talk and talk for hours."

 Ibrahim, who is the secretary of the Muslim Students Association at South Lakes High School, said that media reports and "people on Twitter" think it was a hate crime "just because she was wearing a hijab."